Support Page Content

 In addition to these areas of study, Sacramento State Family and Consumer Sciences faculty and a variety of guest speakers will present current topics in dietetics to support supervised practice.
-At this time, we do not offer a master’s graduate program with our dietetic internship.

 A signed verification form from your undergraduate program is necessary before proceeding with the dietetic internship.
-Successful completion of this dietetic internship after following a Didactic Program in Dietetics (DPD) allows the intern to sit for the Registration Examination for Dietitians.
+Successful completion of this dietetic internship after following a Didactic Program in Dietetics (DPD), allows the intern to sit for the Registration Examination for Dietitians.

 A two-week vacation is scheduled during the winter holidays, taking into consideration facility accommodations.
 Practice sites may require some weekend and holiday work.

 To facilitate learning and achieve the mission of the CSU Sacramento Dietetic Internship, interns enrolled in the program are expected to follow all policies and procedures and expectations as reviewed during Orientation.